mberk/rss-euro-2020-prediction-competition/README.md

 ## Rules

-1. The goal of the competition is to make probabilistic predictions of every game in the Euro 2020 tournament
+1. The goal of the competition is to make probabilistic predictions of the outcome of every game in the Euro 2020 tournament
-2. Entrants are free to use any data they wish, _provided it is publicly available_
+2. Entrants are free to use any data they wish, _provided it is publicly available_.
+This includes data scraped from public websites
 3. Predictions are to be made for all group games and _every possible_ knockout game
+4. Submissions must be made before kick-off of the first game, 20:00 BST on 11th June 2021
-4. Code and links to the data used to generate the predictions must be included in a submission so that the judging panel can reproduce the results
+5. Code and data (or links to the data if the data sets are large) used to generate the predictions must be included in a submission so that the judging panel can reproduce the results
-5. Participants are free to enter either as individuals or as teams
+6. Participants are free to enter either as individuals or as teams
-6. Entrants may update their predictions at any point before the start of the tournament by submitting a new entry but only the most recent submission will be scored
+7. Entrants may update their predictions at any point before the start of the tournament by submitting a new entry but only the most recent submission will be scored
-7. The two entries with the best log-score ([see Scoring below](#scoring)) will win a prize ([see Prizes below](#prizes)) along with a third entry chosen by the judging panel based on the methodology used
+8. The two entries with the best log-score ([see Scoring below](#scoring)) will win a prize ([see Prizes below](#prizes)) along with a third entry chosen by the judging panel based on the methodology used

 ## Scoring